 A supplier list including approval status and the scope of the approval is maintained by Supply Management Quality Assurance (SMQA), based on the supplier's performance as recorded in the supplier rating system.
-The SMQA group reports to the Director of Supply chain Planning and Purchasing.
 The process to prevent the use of counterfeit parts is compliant to AS5553.